SAN FRANCISCO, CALIFORNIA

 During the planning phase of construction, two issues were paramount:

-- Safety – the foundation on which the tower was to be built rest on a landfill near the original San Francisco Bay waterfront; an area prone to soil liquefaction during earthquakes.
-The tower needed to be strong enough to withstand the conserable seismic activity present in the area.
+•Safety – The foundation on which the tower was to be built rests on a landfill near the original San Francisco Bay waterfront – in an area prone to soil liquefaction during earthquakes.
+The tower needed to be strong enough to withstand the considerable seismic activity present in the area.

-In order to mitigate deflection effects, and address the concerns above, BKF Engineers implemented an optimized core wall surveying system to accelerate construction timeline, as it automates control transfer from ground to the working level.
+In order to mitigate deflection effects and address the concerns above, BKF Engineers implemented an optimized core wall surveying system to accelerate construction timeline, as it automates control transfer from ground- to working-level.
 This optimization drastically reduces survey setup times each day and improves the accuracy of control and layout at elevations above 40 stories.

 Incorporating the sensemetrics Solution

-BKF Engineers optimized high-rise survey system consisted of Leica GNSS sensors, embedded Geokon strain gauges, and sensemetrics cloud connected THREAD devices.
-This cloud connected system facilitated sensor automation and streaming of real-time coordinates and sensor data to to BKF field crews on their mobile devices.
+BKF Engineers’ optimized high-rise survey system consisted of Leica GNSS sensors, embedded Geokon strain gauges, and sensemetrics THREAD gateway devices.
+This cloud-based system facilitated sensor automation and streaming of real-time coordinates and sensor data to the BKF field crews on their mobile devices.

-sensemetrics was chosen as a premiere technology provider for high-rise construction survey because of its cloud based data delivery platform, and plug&play support for sensors and technologies from its partners Leica Geosystems and Geokon, Inc – leaders in sensing solutions for spatial and structural applications.
+sensemetrics was chosen as the premier technology provider for this high-rise construction survey as a result of its cloud-based sensor data management platform, in addition to its plug-and-play support for sensors and technologies from its partners, Leica Geosystems and Geokon, Inc – leaders in sensing solutions for spatial and structural applications.